Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 # Pathfinder Bible Experience Quiz Engine

+NOTICE: If you are looking for the website at http://pbe.uccsda.org, it's down right now.
+Please visit https://babien.co/pbe to find contact information for updates regarding the status of that website.
+Thank you.

 The [Pathfinder Bible Experience](http://www.pathfindersonline.org/pathfinder-bible-experience) (PBE) Quiz Engine is a Bible quiz engine specifically tailored for the [Pathfinders](http://www.pathfindersonline.org/) in the North American Division of Seventh-day Adventists.
 It can be used for a general purpose Bible quiz engine, though!
 It supports the following nifty features:

 * Robust and full-featured quiz setup